JulianG/php-rest/README.md

 ### Parse Errors and Fatal Errors

-Parse errors and fatal errors aren't being catched yet.
+Parse errors and fatal errors aren't being caught yet.
 I need to figure out how to do it.
 MySQL errors are caught and sent as error 500.